JohnENoonan/kindling/README.md

 # Kindling
 Kindling is a dating app inspired interactive experience designed to initiate relationships between New Yorkers and the city’s unique local street trees.
 With this new relationship we hope to foster an interest and appreciation for the often overlooked green spaces that are New York City’s street trees.

+This project was commisioned by and made for the [Data Through Design 2023 Exhibition](https://datathroughdesign.com/2023) and was shown in March 2023.

 ## Contributions
 Map data was gathered from and processed with [Maperitive](http://maperitive.net/)